PWMania Podcast:Histories, Mysteries, & Victories - PWMania - Wrestling News

-PWmania columnist and pro wrestling commentator Jim LaMotta is joined by his pal, Declan Finnegan to discuss the current events in the world of professional wrestling on the Histories, Mysteries, and Victories podcast.
-This week they cover the Raw debut of Penta, the state of the women’s division in both AEW and WWE, and the recent Jon Moxley vs. Powerhouse Hobbs match for the AEW championship
+PWmania columnist and pro wrestling commentator Jim LaMotta is joined by his pal, Declan Finnegan to discuss the current events in the world of professional wrestling.
+This week they cover the recent Victory Championship Wrestling event, the build to the Royal Rumble, & more!

 RELATED ARTICLESMORE FROM AUTHOR